pK-git-tests/WOS-2407/SvS battle - 2421.md

 ### Strategy for everyone
 - At the beginning everyone will send a solo attack on the castle with speedups to get the first castle hold --> everyone even rally joiners with speedups.
+> [!CAUTION]
+> Winning as a state is more important than personal score!!

 ## Strategy for rally joiners